tsklxiv/chaker/README.md

 * Shows up submission's data (like upvote and so on) only when they are being pointed and fainted.
 * Shows up the time on the top, and the page number and help at the bottom!

-## Contributions and Issues
+## Contributions

-Pull requrests and contributions are welcome.
+Contributions are welcome.
 If you found any bugs or want to requrest a feature, please open an issue.

 ## Installation